 - Sam Starfall of Freefall considers it a badge of pride to be chased by a mob such as this.
 Sadly, the sci-fi setting makes actual Torches And Pitchforks hard to come by, so he mostly has to make do with an ordinary 'Angry Mob'.

 - In a funny moment, Sam loses his angry mob and starts looking for it.
 He winds up chasing the mob, unwittingly convincing it that it's a panicked mob running away from him, then passing it because he thinks they're fleeing something scarier than him.

 - It's the usual result of Sam and Helix, visiting a restaurant.

-- Somewhat later, a RidiculouslyHumanRobot, contemplating the formation of a robot justice-system, remarks that it would certainly be better than a mob of angry robots... wielding lightsticks and logic-probes.
+- Somewhat later, when discussing the formation of a robot justice system, Florence remarks that a robotic police force would be preferable than a mob of angry robots... wielding lightsticks and logic-probes.

 - Even Florence does not like the outcome of THIS situation, and lampshades it!